Transition and change: understanding the process of change over time

 Intentional change can involve:

-- altering our circumstances, such as changing jobs, relocating or ending relationships,
+- altering our circumstances, such as deciding to changing jobs, relocate or end relationships,

 - altering something internal to ourselves, such as the way we habitually think, or the way that we respond to events emotionally, or